yAOwzers/tp/docs/UserGuide.md

 to edit their notes, while also taking advantage of the organisation features of Zer0Note.
 If you wish to edit the save file by yourself, here's a detailed guide on the contents of the save file and how to edit it.

-The save files are stored in a directory `data` in the same directory as the Zer0Note JAR file.
+The save files are stored in the same directory as the Zer0Note JAR file.

 > :exclamation: **Zer0Note** is very sensitive to the format of the saved file!
 If there are any errors in the save
 > file, **Zer0Note** will not load it at all, since it cannot be sure if any of the file is uncorrupted.
 Proceed with
 > caution!

 ### 6.1.
 The tasks save file